 - Personalized Cutting Board: This is one of the best gifts I found on Etsy, a personalized Bamboo Cutting Board.
 I want one too!
 Would be so great to give with a child-safe knife and a cookbook or apron.

-- Cookbooks: Although my cookbook, Little Helpers, has ‘toddler’ in the title, it’s really great for ages 2 though 5 as well.
+- Cookbooks and Picture Books: Although my cookbook, Little Helpers, has ‘toddler’ in the title, it’s really great for ages 2 though 5 as well.
 The recipes are for all ages and can be enjoyed by the whole family.
 If you want to browse other options for cookbook as well, click HERE to see my Amazon list of favorite cookbooks for kids.
 There are also so many beautiful, educational children’s books about food and cooking.
 If you want some of my recommendations, check out my blog posts Children’s Books to Encourage Adventurous Eating and Children’s Books about Diversity and Food.

 - Sensory Play Kit: Wild, Young, and Friedman’s Play dough and Sensory Bins are one of my favorite gifts to give to kids.
 They come in a wide variety of themes that any child would love.
 Although they aren’t technically cooking or food related, sensory play has been shown to help with picky eating and developing skills that can transfer to activities in the kitchen.

-- Cookie Cutters: I have a few fun sets of cookie cutters listed on by Amazon store HERE.
+- Cookie Cutters: I have a few fun sets of cookie cutters listed in by Amazon store HERE.
 They make a great stocking stuffer or gift to paired with an apron or cookbook.